whyuds/TraeUsageWebExtentsion/README.md

 1. **Create a new tag**: `git tag v1.0.0 && git push origin v1.0.0`
 2. **GitHub Actions will automatically**:
-   - Build the Chrome extension
+   - Build the browser extension
    - Generate a CRX file
    - Create a GitHub release
    - Upload both CRX and ZIP files